DIY Digital

 It’s this last one that we’ll focus on in this article.

-There are several components for an email funnel including the giveaway offer (often called a lead magnet) which includes a sign-up form on your website to the series of automated emails the person receives once they’ve redeemed the offer.
+There are several components to an email funnel including the giveaway offer (often called a lead magnet) which includes a sign-up form on your website to the series of automated emails the person receives once they’ve redeemed the offer.

 The sign-up form can also be made available on your social media channels, but in this article we’ll focus on it being on the website.